Note: For others that have used the name Black Widow, see: Black Widow for the Golden Age Black Widow, and Yelena Belova for the third Black Widow.

 Morgan Le Fay

 In this reality, Natasha is known as Tsarina and was altered by Morgan le Fay's reality warp wave.
-This wave caused the time period to change to Medieval times and the Avengers speech patterns and clothing was altered.
+This wave caused the time period to change to Medieval times and the Avenger's speech patterns and clothing were altered.
 The Avengers that were involved believed that they were part of an elite guard group that was guarding the Queen.

 War of The Worlds